neftjs/neft/index.coffee.md

 log.scope([*Any* names...])
 ---------------------------

-This methods returns new logger with binded functions.
+This method returns a new logger with bound functions.

-Use this function to always log with some special prefix (e.g. module name).
+Use this function to always log with a special prefix (e.g. module name).

 ```
 var log = log.scope("Example file");

 log("hello");
 // "Example file → hello"

-log.info("Let's go!");
-// "Example file → Let's go"
 ```

 		scope: (args...) ->